Skip to main content

 int set_seed(int seed) impure asm "SETRAND";

-Sets a random seed to an unsigned 256-bit seed.
+Sets the random seed to a specified 256-bit unsigned integer seed.

 randomize